centreon/centreon-documentation/cloud/resources/known-issues.md

 * To grant access to services independently of their host, you can define rules only at services group or service category level.

-* Changes are not displayed immediately when editing a Resource Access Management rule.

-   **Workaround**: Refresh the page to display the correct parameters.

 ## Notifications

 * Changes are not displayed immediately when editing a notification rule.